-A. General Application

-The Mille Lacs Band of Ojibwe is committed to providing a work environment free from the effects of alcohol and illegal drugs and to provide employees who abuse alcohol or use illegal drugs the opportunity for rehabilitation.
-Consistent with this philosophy, the Mille Lacs Band hereby implements this Drug and Alcohol Testing Policy for all applicants for employment and for all employees.
-The Mille Lacs Band has also elected to incorporate by reference the Federal Highway Administration's Controlled Substance and Alcohol Use and Testing Act's regulations (49 C.F.R.
+1995 DRUGS AND ALCOHOL 1996 A. General Application 1997 The Mille Lacs Band of Ojibwe is committed to providing a work environment free from 1998 the effects of alcohol, cannabis and illegal drugs and to provide employees who abuse 1999 alcohol or use illegal drugs the opportunity for rehabilitation.
+2000 The Band understands that recreational marijuana use was legalized May 30, 2023 and now Minnesota is the 23 rd state to 2001 allow for medical and recreational cannabis use This goes into effect August 1, 2023.
+Nevertheless, it remains illegal at the 2002 Federal level and certain "safety sensitive" employment may have prohibitions/restrictions on cannabis use.
+2003 Applicants required by federal law, grant requirements; safety sensitive positions "identified by MLBO Human Resources 2004 via the Administration Policy Board process, applicants for jobs can be screened for marijuana as a condition for 2005 employment.
+2006 The possession and use of cannabis during work hour and, when an employee is on-site or in a company vehicle, is 2007 prohibited and subject to discipline.
+2008 Cannabis testing is allowed if on-the-job cannabis use is reasonably suspected to be the cause of a violation of MLBO policy 2009 or law.
+2010 Consistent with this philosophy, the Mille Lacs Band hereby implements this Drug 2011 and Alcohol Testing Policy for all applicants for employment and for all employees.
+The 2012 2013 Mille Lacs Band has also elected to incorporate by reference the Federal Highway Administration's Controlled Substance and Alcohol Use and Testing Act's regulations (49) 2013 C.F.R.
 Part 382 et seq.), the Commercial Driver's License Standards (49 C.F.R.
-Part 383 et seq.), and the Office of the Secretary of Transportation Procedures for Transportation Workplace Drug Testing Programs (49 C.F.R.
-Part 40 et seq.), and MCL 333.7101 to 333.7545.
-Where sections of this policy conflict with these federal and state regulations, this policy controls.

-Any individual who receives an offer of employment may be required to submit to a drug and alcohol test as a condition of obtaining employment.
+Part 383 2015 et seq.), and the Office of the Secretary of Transportation Procedures for Transportation 2016 Workplace Drug Testing Programs (49 C.F.R.
+Part 40 et seq.), and MCL 333.7101 to 2017 333.7545.
+Where sections of this policy conflict with these federal and state regulations, 2018 this policy controls.
+2019 Any individual who receives an offer of employment willmay shall be required to 2020 submit to a drug and alcohol test as a condition of obtaining employment if the "safety 2021 sensitive position requires testing per Band or Federal law and policies.
+Human Resources 2022 reserves the right to designate a position as a "safety sensitive position per the 2023 2024 Administrative Policy Board Process.".
 Testing must be in accordance with the rules and regulations of the Mille Lacs Band.

-Violations of this policy will lead to disciplinary action, up to and including immediate termination of employment and/or required participation in a substance abuse rehabilitation or treatment program.
+2025 Violations of this policy will lead to disciplinary action, up to and including 2026 immediate termination of employment and/or required participation in a substance abuse rehabilitation or treatment program.
 Such violations may also have legal consequences.
-Any employee responsible for implementing the Mille Lacs Band Drug and Alcohol policy will be expected to conform to the confidentiality standards as well as perform all actions without bias towards any employee.
+2027 2028 Any employee responsible for implementing the Mille Lacs Band Drug and Alcohol policy 2029 will be expected to conform to the confidentiality standards as well as perform all actions 2030 without bias towards any employee.

-To inform employees about important provisions of this policy, the Mille Lacs Band has established a drug-free awareness program.
+Initial Effective Date: 1/06/10 Amendment:-Amendment History on page 108 To inform employees about important provisions of this policy, the Mille Lacs Band has established a drug-free awareness program.
 The program provides information on the dangers and effects of substance abuse in the workplace, resources available to employees and consequences for violations of this policy.